-The good news is that, with a little research and preparation, you can ace this question an turn it into a 20% raise at the end of the process, here’s how:.
-I’ve included the abbreviated version of making that happen below – for the full detailed walkthrough on negotiating your salary, check out this article:
+The good news is that, with a little research and preparation, you can ace this interview question and turn it into a 20% raise at the end of the process, here's how: I've included the abbreviated version of making that happen below – for the full detailed walkthrough on negotiating your salary, check out this article:

 Step #1: Know Your Worth

 The internet makes it pretty easy to gauge what other people are being paid for similar positions.
 My three favorite sites for this are Glassdoor, Paysa, and Salary.com.